ccTokens/ccBTC/MBTC API Guideline.md

 ## API of MintFactory
 ---
-### Get times of calling requestMint
+### 1. Get times of calling requestMint
 function getMintRequestsLength ( )   returns (uint)
 * **RETURN:** Returns a value indicating the times of calling requestMint.

-### 1. Get details of the minting
+### 2. Get details of the minting
 function getMintRequest (uint seq)  returns (uint requestSeq, address requester, uint amount, string btcAddress, string btcTxId, uint requestBlockNo, uint confirmedBlockNo, string status, bytes32 requestHash)

-* uint seq: The sequence of calling requestMint, from 1 to getMintRequestsLength()-1.
+* **uint seq:** The sequence of calling requestMint, from 1 to getMintRequestsLength()-1.

 * **RETURN:**

-    >>uint requestSeq: The sequence of calling requestMint.
+**uint requestSeq:** The sequence of calling requestMint.

-    >>address requester: The merchant’s ETH address.
+**address requester:** The merchant’s ETH address.

->>uint amount: The amount of MBTC to be minted.
+**uint amount:** The amount of MBTC to be minted.

->>string btcAddress: The BTC address which is provided by Custodian to receive BTC from the merchant.
+**string btcAddress:** The BTC address which is provided by Custodian to receive BTC from the merchant.

->>string btcTxId: The transaction ID of transferring BTC from merchant’s address to custodian’s address.
+**string btcTxId:** The transaction ID of transferring BTC from merchant’s address to custodian’s address.

->>uint requestBlockN: The height of the block which includes the requestMint transaction.
+**uint requestBlockN:** The height of the block which includes the requestMint transaction.

->>uint confirmedBlockNo: The height of the block which includes the confirmMintRequest transaction.
+**uint confirmedBlockNo:** The height of the block which includes the confirmMintRequest transaction.

->>string status: Status of transaction.
+**string status:** Status of transaction.
 They are pending, canceled, approved and rejected.

->>bytes32 requestHash: Hash of requestMint transaction.
+**bytes32 requestHash:** Hash of requestMint transaction.
 It will be input to call  confirmMintRequest, rejectMintRequest and cancelMintRequest.

-## 2. Get times of calling burn
+### 2. Get times of calling burn
 function getBurnRequestsLength ( )   returns (uint)
 **RETURN:** Returns a value indicating the times of calling burn.